Dominik Nagy

-Dominik Nagy (born 8 May 1995) is a Hungarian professional footballer who plays as a winger for Mezőkövesd.
-He was also part of the Hungarian U-19 at the 2014 UEFA European Under-19 Championship and U-20 team at the 2015 FIFA U-20 World Cup.
+Dominik Nagy (born 8 May 1995) is a Hungarian professional footballer who plays as a winger for Nyíregyháza.
+He was also part of the Hungarian U19 team at the 2014 UEFA European Under-19 Championship and the U20 team at the 2015 FIFA U-20 World Cup.

 Club career

 Ferencváros

-On 2 April 2016, Nagy became Hungarian League champion with Ferencvárosi TC after losing to Debreceni VSC 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.
+On 2 April 2016, Nagy became a Hungarian League champion with Ferencvárosi TC after losing to Debreceni VSC 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.

 Legia Warsaw

 On 22 April 2017, Nagy scored his first goal in the 2016–17 Ekstraklasa season against Cracovia in the 18th minute at the Marshal Józef Piłsudski Stadium, Kraków, Poland.

 Panathinaikos (loan)

 On 14 January 2020, Panathinaikos officially announced the signing of Nagy on a six-month loan.

 Legia Warsaw II

-After returning from loan in Panathinaikos, Dominik Nagy has joined the Legia Warsaw's reserve team.
+After returning from loan in Panathinaikos, Dominik Nagy was moved to Legia's reserve team.
 The coaching staff stated that they did not see a place for him in the first team.
 Eventually, he did not appear in any of the 2020–21 season games.